 Although heat is in the name, you can use a heat pump for cooling.
-It works by transferring heat instead of generating it (unlike furnaces) which is why it also is used as a heating and cooling appliance.
+It works by moving heat instead of creating it (the way a furnace does) which is why it also is used as a heating and cooling appliance.
 It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of SEER rating.
-Just compare these two top of the line systems from Lennox.
+Just look at these two luxury level systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER